-After a couple of enjoyable days in Kansas City, Kayleen and I woke bright and early for a jammed packed schedule in St. Louis.
+After a couple of enjoyable days of portfolio events in Kansas City, Kayleen and I woke bright and early for a jammed packed schedule in St. Louis.
 We began our day at the whimsically named Moosylvania, a full service creative/interactive marketing agency with clients such as Sapporo, Capital One, Grey Goose and Enterprise.
 Being fans of their work, we were excited to meet the minds behind Moosylvania.

 To get there, we drove some 20 minutes out of downtown St. Louis and arrived at a picturesque brick building, complete with bright green grass and plenty of sunshine.
 The Moosylvania building was at one time a church, and as we walked in Kayleen and I were struck by the beauty/contrast of stained glass windows in an agency lobby.
 However, we didn’t get to admire the interior long as we were soon whisked downstairs to a large cafeteria.

 Kayleen and I spread out books, breakfast, leave behinds and swag for the creatives as a large group (and one very adorable dog) joined us.
 Many were excited to see Brian Cummings work, especially the Sapporo work he’d done for them.
 They all knew and liked Brian and were glad he was on our roster.
 Many of the creatives were on the hunt for food and lifestyle work, which drew them to Peter Coe‘s iPad and Jennifer May and Rob Grimm‘s portfolios.
 Some other favorites included Bruton Stroube Studios diverse portfolio, John Fedele‘s style and, of course, Mark Katzman‘s show-stealing book (really, if you haven’t seen this thing, you must check it out).
 Lincoln Barbour was once again a stand out, and several creatives mentioned wanting to pitch him for an upcoming project (fingers crossed!).